CryptoEnduro/quest-submission/README.md

 #### 2. What is the difference between the /storage/, /public/, and /private/ paths?

 - ```/storage/``` path can only by accessed by the account owner.
 All of user's data lives there.
 - ```/public/``` path is available to everybody.
-The coder should handle the public path with special care not to let somebody steal the user's digital assets.
+The coder should handle the public path with special care not to let somebody access sensitive data.
 - ```/private/``` - is the path available only to the account owner and the people that the account owner gives access to

 #### 3. What does .save() do?
 What does .load() do?
 What does .borrow() do?
 - ```.save``` saves data to the storage.
-It should use the actual piece od data and a /storage path as parameters -```.load``` takes data out from the storage and loads onto a variable.
+It should use the actual piece od data and a /storage path as parameters
+- ```.load``` takes data out from the storage and loads onto a variable.
 The coder needs to specify the type of data and the storage path. .load returns optional type.
 It is rarely used in Cadence development.
--```borrow``` returns a reference to the date in the storage.
+- ```borrow``` returns a reference to the date in the storage.
 It is a very common practice to work with data using ```.borrow``` method.
 The coder needs to specify the type of data with the & (ref sign) and the storage path

 #### 4. Explain why we couldn't save something to our account storage inside of a script.
+A script cannot modify the state.
+It can only view the state.
+It can return some value.
+It is free and does not cost gas.
+Saving to storage can be accomplish inside the contract or in transactions.

 #### 5. Explain why I couldn't save something to your account.
+My account is private and the /storage space where I can save my data is private.
+By default all data and objects are stored in private storage.
+The owner has a possibility to open up access to /storage.
+He/she can use capabilities to accomplish this.
+Since I didn't use capabilities, you can't save anything to my storage.

 #### 6. Define a contract that returns a resource that has at least 1 field in it.
 Then, write 2 transactions:
 - A transaction that first saves the resource to account storage, then loads it out of account storage, logs a field inside the resource, and destroys it.